patcg/docs-and-reports/threat-model/readme.md

 Helper parties are a class of party (i.e., companies, organizations) who participate in a protocol in order to instantiate a private computation system.
 There are currently two types of helper parties proposed, _aggregators_ and _coordinators_.
 We outline the properties on each type directly (as opposed to on the class itself.)

-We define a _helper party network_ as a collection of specific parties who are acting as helper parties.
-We assume that an attacker can control some (proposal specific) subset of the helper party network, and that the remaining helper parties act honestly (e.g., they do not collude with other helper parties or any other parties.)
+We define a _helper party network_ as a group of helper parties.
+We assume that an attacker can control some (proposal specific) subset of the helper parties that participate in helper party network, but that the remaining helper parties act honestly (e.g., they do not collude with other helper parties or any other parties.)
 Here we outline assets and capabilities in the presence of this attacker.

 All parties in a helper party network should be known a priori and web platform vendors should be able to evaluate risk of an attacker that is more powerful than our assumption, e.g., the attacker is able to control more than the (protocol specific) subset of helper parties in the network.